syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Zooming-and-panning.md

 * `StrokeWidth` - Gets or sets the border thickness of the label.
 * `TextColor` - Gets or sets the color for the text of the label.
 * `LabelFormat` - Gets or sets the label format.
 This property is used to set numeric or date-time format to the chart axis label.
-* `LabelAlignment` - Gets or sets the axis label at start, end, and center positions.

 N> If the axis labels in the selection zooming trackball are cropped or hidden, you should use the [LabelExtent]() property to extend the space between the axis labels and the axis title accordingly.